 As a lecturer and trainer, Michael has covered such topics as Genetic Genealogy, Freedman’s Bureau Records, United States Colored Troops in the Civil War, Civil War Widows’ Pension Files and Oral History.
 Additionally, he has written articles published in “The Baobab Tree” & “Le Raconteur,” the official journals of the African American Genealogical Society of Northern California (AAGSNC) and Le Comité des Archives de la Louisiane, Inc., respectively.

-Michael is a member of AAGSNC where he currently serves on the Board of Directors.
+Michael is a member of AAGSNC where he currently serves as Chairman of the Board of Directors.
 He is also a member of Le Comité des Archives de la Louisiane, a non-profit genealogical support group for the Louisiana State Archives.

 Michael earned his Bachelor of Science degree from the University of California, Davis in 2000.